Blog · Review Essay · Last reviewed June 19, 2026

 The Book

-Everything Was Forever, Until It Was No More: The Last Soviet Generation was published by Princeton University Press and is commonly cataloged as a 2006 book, with publisher listings also noting a late-2005 release.
-Berkeley Anthropology describes it as an ethnographic account of the final Soviet generation and the paradox that the Soviet system seemed immutable until its collapse became suddenly thinkable.
+Everything Was Forever, Until It Was No More: The Last Soviet Generation was published by Princeton University Press and is commonly cataloged as a 2006 book.
+Internet Archive's bibliographic record lists the Princeton University Press edition at x, 331 pages, with ISBNs 0691121176 and 0691121168.
+Google Books likewise lists the 2006 Princeton University Press edition at 331 pages.
+UC Berkeley Anthropology describes the book as an account of late socialism from the 1960s through the 1980s and of the paradox that Soviet life could seem simultaneously permanent and already failing.

 Yurchak is an anthropologist at the University of California, Berkeley.
-The book won the 2007 Wayne S. Vucinich Book Prize from the Association for Slavic, East European, and Eurasian Studies, and a 2015 Russian translation received Russia's Enlightener Prize.
+The book won the 2007 Wayne S. Vucinich Book Prize from the Association for Slavic, East European, and Eurasian Studies, and Berkeley News reported that the Russian version received the 2015 Prosvetitel, or Enlightener, Prize.
 Those awards matter less than the book's conceptual durability: it gave later readers a vocabulary for worlds where official forms keep working socially even when few people believe them in a straightforward way.

 The subject is late socialism in the Soviet Union, especially the years before 1991.
 But the book is not only a history of collapse.
 It is an analysis of how language, ritual, institutions, irony, everyday improvisation, youth culture, and official participation can hold together a social reality that is at once sincerely lived, widely performed, and structurally fragile.